-If official notification is not provided to the University and it is determined that the student does not intend to return to the University either because of circumstances beyond his or her control or due to non-attendance, UAT may initiate the withdrawal process.
+If official notification is not provided to the University and it is determined that the student does not intend to return to the University either because of circumstances beyond their control or due to no academic engagement during the census period.
+UAT may initiate the withdrawal process after all other contact opportunities have been exhausted.